 - Deep interview

-- 10 days in the field
+- Ten days in the field

-They are based in Stockholm and under the prime minister’s direct control, who directs them in matters of terrorist actions against Sweden.
+They are based in Stockholm and under the prime minister’s direct control, who directs them in terrorist actions against Sweden.
 If the armed response is used to free a hostage from the terrorists, it can only be ordered by the Prime Minister of Sweden or if the life of the hostage is in mortal danger.
 Transportation of NI members is carried out by the Swedish Air Force or other branches of the Services.

 |Motto:||“Posse Ante Factum Audere Cum Convenit” (To be prepared before it happens, to dare when it happens)|